worldviewer/react-worldviewer-prototype/README.md

 This project has been recently transitioned from Apigee / Usergrid to MongoDB / AWS Lambda / AWS S3.

 The bulk of the refactor into Redux is now complete.
-A small amount of previous/next functionality was lost in the refactor, and on my second pass, I will clean up the props and handler passing between components.
+A small amount of previous/next functionality was lost in the refactor (which I'll ignore since I'm about to completely refactor the slides).
+I will take another look at the props and handler passing between components at a future date.

-The next step is to completely overhaul the way I am handling slides.
-The problem is that the content is not always legible, and I'll be addressing this by expanding the number of slide states to zoom into parts of the bubbles.

-I'll also need to make space for a markdown description modal.
+What I am most focused on at the moment is a complete overhaul of the way I am handling slides.
+What is coming is a a multi-level state machine encoded into Redux which can accommodate ...

+- parameterized bubble zooms
+- chunked text explanations
+- audio narration
+- fullscreen quotes
+- footnotes

 ### Part 1: The Infographic Frontend